aburkov/Iskra/wiki/policy-gradient.md

-# Policy Gradient Methods and the REINFORCE algorithm
+# Policy Gradient Methods and the REINFORCE Algorithm

 In policy gradient methods for reinforcement learning, we want to adjust the parameters $\theta$ of our parametrized policy $\pi_\theta$ (the model that returns a distribution over actions for a given state of the environment) so that the actions that lead to high rewards become more likely.